jarkin0513/Java-Networking/README.md

 Finally, when the communication with the server is finished (indicated by the receipt of an exit signal which like I mentioned does not actually work the way I wanted it to), the closeConnection() method is called.
 This method closes the input and output streams and the client socket, effectively ending the connection to the server.
 Although the exit signal may not function as intended, the server is still able to handle clients disconnecting whenever the GUI is exited without dealing with any sort of performance issues or timing with messages being sent to and back.
 <br>
-Exception handling for UnknownHostException and IOException during the connection process and stream initialization is used to ensure the the client is able to handle errors without shutting everything down and giving the user feedback about what might have occurred.
+Exception handling for UnknownHostException and IOException during the connection process and stream initialization is used to ensure the client is able to handle errors without shutting everything down and giving the user feedback about what might have occurred.

 <br><br>